Aeroanion/Free-Solidworks-OBJ-Exporter/README.md

 --->  All in all I suggest you redo anything other than basic texture mapping in Blender or another cg app if you want to end up with quality renders.

-### BLENDER:

-While working on this project I discovered that the Blender 2.6 .obj import script has some small deficiencies in how it translates materials which will generate unnecessary work for the user to fix for each imported material.
-I hope to have this remedied officially but in the interum I have included a modified IO script to get around these issues.
-This is a direct substitute for the one in the Blender.../Scripts/io_scen_obj folder.
-Rename the existing one first as __.py.old to preserve it.
-This modified script may not be compatible with Blender 2.63 because of the extent of changes made for bmesh.

 **HAPPY RENDERING!! :)**